BMB12d3/minimax-h3-prompt-composer/README.md

 The Composer automatically saves the active project locally in the browser.

 You can also save a project as a JSON file and reopen it later.
-Use **Save Project** when you want a portable backup, since browser storage can be lost if site data is cleared or you switch browsers.
+Use **Save .json** when you want a portable backup, since browser storage can be lost if site data is cleared or you switch browsers.

 ---

 ## Privacy and Security

-H3 Prompt Composer V5.11.1 is designed to run locally.
+H3 Prompt Composer V5.12.1 is designed to run locally.

 This build: